francofgp/Design-Patterns/Behavioral/State/README.md

 - Less difficult to debug
 - More extensible

+## Disadvantages

+- Takes time to set up
+- More moving parts
+- Potentially less performant

+**The State Design Pattern is a great addition to your developer’s toolkit.**
 ### They naive approach

 There is a naive way to handle states, this way consists in adding boolean fields, such as: isProcessed, isPending, isFinished, and so on, depending of how many states we have.